bigchaindb/bigchaindb/docs/server/source/production-deployment-template/architecture.rst

    #.
 BigchainDB Service if it is a GET request.

-We use an NGINX TCP proxy on port 27017 at the cloud entrypoint for:
+We use an NGINX TCP proxy on port 27017 (configurable) at the cloud entrypoint for:

 #.
 Rate Limiting: We configure NGINX to allow only a certain number of requests
    (configurable) which prevents DoS attacks.